Updated and corrected, July 24, 2022

 It all seems so silly now, Jesus, but I really did believe in you.
 Fifty years, Jesus.
 The prime of my life, I gave to you, only to find out that you were a lie.
 Yet, here I am today, and you are still “with” me.
 My parents, pastors, and professors did a good job of indoctrinating me.
 You are very much “real” to me, even though you lie buried somewhere on a Judean hillside.
 Try as I might, I can’t get you out of my mind.
 I have come to accept that you will never leave me.

 You should know, Jesus — well, you can’t know, you are dead — that I spend my days helping people get away from you.
 What did you say, Jesus?
 I can’t hear you.
 I can hear the voices of Christians condemning me as a heretic, blasphemer, and hater of God.
 I can hear them praying for my death or threatening me with eternal damnation in the Lake of Fire.
 Their voices are loud and clear, but your voice, Jesus?
 Silence.

 Always silent, Jesus.
 Why is that?

 If you ever want to talk to me, you know where I live.
 Show up at my door, Jesus, and that will be a miracle I can believe in.
 Better yet, if you can help the Cincinnati Bengals win the Super Bowl, that would be awesome!

 If you can’t help my football team win a few games, Jesus, what good are you?
 It’s not like I am asking you to feed the hungry, heal the sick, or put an end to violence and war.
-That would require you to give a shit, Jesus, and if there’s one thing I have learned over the past sixty-four years, it is this: you don’t give a shit about what happens on earth.
+That would require you to give a shit, Jesus, and if there’s one thing I have learned over the past sixty-five years, it is this: you don’t give a shit about what happens on earth.
 We, humans, are on our own, and that’s fine with me.

 If you would like to comment on this post, please go here to do so.